maozgal/maozgal.github.io/motion_layout.md

 Feel free to visit us on GitHub.
-The first phase is on the [master](https://github.com/maozgal/MotionLayout/tree/master) branch The whole solution can be found on [solution](https://github.com/maozgal/MotionLayout/tree/solution) branch.
+The first phase is on the [master](https://github.com/maozgal/MotionLayout/tree/master) branch The whole solution can be found on solution branch for each of the chapters